kadirermantr/news-hub/README.md

 cd ./src && composer install
 ```

 This command adds autoload, a helper function, and requirements to the composer file.
 When executed for the second time, it creates a file named `.env` using the script defined in the composer.
-The `.env` file has the database information, which is initially left blank.
-The database information is provided below.

-- DB_HOST=`mariadb`
-- DB_DATABASE=`news`
-- DB_USERNAME=`root`
 - DB_PASSWORD=`root`

 ## Importing the Database